-Vector.
-In January 2017, we issued \$850,000 of our 6.125% Senior Secured Notes due 2025.
+6.125% Senior Secured Notes due 2025.
+In January 2017, we issued \$850,000 of our 6.125% Senior Secured Notes due 2025 ("6.125% Senior Secured Notes").
 The aggregate net proceeds from the issuance of the 6.125% Senior Secured Notes were approximately \$831,100 after deducting offering expenses.
-We used the net proceeds of the issuance, together with the proceeds from the sale of 2,100,000 common shares, to redeem all of our outstanding 7.75% Senior Secured Notes due 2021 and to satisfy and discharge the indenture governing the existing notes.
+We used the net proceeds of the issuance, together with the proceeds from the sale of 2,205,000 common shares, to redeem all of our outstanding 7.75% Senior Secured Notes due 2021 and to satisfy and discharge the indenture governing the existing notes.
 We retired the 7.75% Senior Secured Notes at 103.875%, plus accrued and unpaid interest, on February 26, 2017.
-We incurred a loss on the extinguishment of the debt of \$34,110 for the six months ended June 30, 2017, which included \$32,356 of premium and tender offer costs and non-cash interest expense of \$1,754 related to the write-off of net unamortized debt premium and deferred finance costs.
+We incurred a loss on the extinguishment of the debt of \$34,110 for the nine months ended September 30, 2017, which included \$32,356 of premium and tender offer costs and non-cash interest expense of \$1,754 related to the write-off of net unamortized debt premium and deferred finance costs.

-The indenture of our 6.125% Senior Secured Notes due 2025 contains covenants that restrict the payment of dividends if our consolidated earnings before interest, taxes, depreciation and amortization ("Consolidated EBITDA"), as defined in the indenture, for the most recently ended four full quarters is less than \$75,000.
-The indenture also restricts the incurrence of debt if our Leverage Ratio and our Secured Leverage Ratio, as defined in the indenture, exceed 3.0 and 1.5, respectively.
-Our Leverage Ratio is defined in the indenture as the ratio of our guaranteeing subsidiaries' total debt less the fair market value of our cash, investments in marketable securities and long-term investments to Consolidated EBITDA, as defined in the indenture.
-Our Secured Leverage Ratio is defined in the indenture in the same manner as the Leverage Ratio, except that secured indebtedness is substituted for indebtedness.
-The following table summarizes the requirements of these financial covenants and the results of the calculation, as defined by the indenture.
+The indenture governing our 6.125% Senior Secured Notes (the "2025 Indenture") contains covenants that restrict the payment of dividends if our consolidated earnings before interest, taxes, depreciation and amortization ("Consolidated EBITDA"), as defined in the 2025 Indenture, for the most recently ended four full quarters is less than \$75,000.
+The 2025 Indenture also restricts the incurrence of debt if our Leverage Ratio and our Secured Leverage Ratio, as defined in the 2025 Indenture, exceed 3.0 and 1.5, respectively.
+Our Leverage Ratio is defined in the 2025 Indenture as the ratio of our guaranteeing subsidiaries' total debt less the fair market value of our cash, investment securities and long-term investments to Consolidated EBITDA, as defined in the 2025 Indenture.
+Our Secured Leverage Ratio is defined in the 2025 Indenture in the same manner as the Leverage Ratio, except that secured indebtedness is substituted for indebtedness.
+The following table summarizes the requirements of these financial covenants and the results of the calculation, as defined in the 2025 Indenture.

-Indenture June 30, Covenant Requirement 2018 Consolidated EBITDA, as defined \$75,000 \$350,574 Leverage ratio, as defined <3.0 to 1 2.05 to 1 Secured leverage ratio, as defined <1.5 to 1 0.9 to 1
+Indenture September 30, Covenant Requirement 2018 Consolidated EBITDA, as defined \$75,000 \$349,002 Leverage ratio, as defined <3.0 to 1 2.15 to 1 Secured leverage ratio, as defined <1.5 to 1 0.9 to 1

-As of June 30, 2018 and December 31, 2017, we were in compliance with all debt covenants in place at those times.
+As of September 30, 2018 and December 31, 2017, we were in compliance with all debt covenants related to the 2025 Indenture.